The Royal

 Circa 1965.

-Both the subject and the bright blue background are an echo of Perrot’s work.
-Also characteristic of Dubrunfaut are the feather-leaves : the animal clothes itself in vegetation.
+The subject, the bright blue background are an echo of Perrot.
+Characteristic of Dubrunfaut are his feather-leaves: the animal takes over the plant.